NASA-Openscapes/2022-nasa-champions/github-clinic/amit.md

 We can make words **bold** or *italic*.

-### I will eventually learn how to insert a figure
+### I will eventually learn how to insert a figure - still need to do this right

 More lists